Close

 I love that the WellBe Medical Alert Watch includes the WellBe virtual health assistant.
 I accessed this voice-activated assistant by pressing the microphone icon on my watch’s main menu and asking questions like “What is the weather like tomorrow?” or “Where is the nearest health clinic?”
 The watch verbally answered questions about my reminders, general health, location services, and general knowledge.

-One of the reasons the WellBe Medical Alert Watch Round is an excellent pick for older adults is the large size of the help button.
+One of the things we like about the WellBe Medical Alert Watch Round for older adults is the large size of the help button.
 Located on the side of the watch, the help button is big enough to find quickly in an emergency but low-profile enough to give the watch a sleek look.
 Don’t worry if you accidentally press it—like all the watches on this list, you have several seconds to cancel a help call if you press the button by mistake.

 HandsFree Health is the only brand in this review that doesn’t list its customer service phone number on its website.
 Fortunately, we received the phone number with our equipment packages.
-It took less than 30 seconds to speak with a customer service representative, but our first representative couldn’t answer our questions about the monitoring center.
-We appreciated that they recorded our questions and had a second representative call us back with answers.
+While the first representative we spoke with couldn’t answer all of our questions, we appreciated that they recorded our questions and had a second representative call us back with answers.

 To buy: HandsFree Health WellBe Medical Alert Watch Round, $29.95 per month and $159.95 one-time equipment cost; handsfreehealth.com